 Like many thousands of others, Megan’s mother has health problems that limit her mobility, so stairs are out of the question.
 It’s not that she is picky, she isn’t – but practicality wise, Megan still needs to be able to work her two jobs and care for her mother who is quite frail, and a house without stairs is a must-have.

 The homes that rarely do come up for rent in the area are around $600 – $700 per week.
 This is out of reach for most families, let alone a single Mum working two jobs, caring for her mother and two children.

-Megan is now facing the fact that come the 14th June, she is going to be homeless.
+Megan is now facing the fact that come next month, she is going to be homeless.